Skip to main content

 15. Termination

-15.2 NHS Digital reserves the right to inform the Connecting Party's End User Organisations of the pending suspension and termination.
+15.2 NHS England reserves the right to inform the Connecting Party's End User Organisations of the pending suspension and termination.

-15.3 NHS Digital may, on 30 days written notice to the Connecting Party terminate this Connection Agreement and the Connecting Party’s access or integration with the Service(s).
+15.3 NHS England may, on 30 days written notice to the Connecting Party terminate this Connection Agreement and the Connecting Party’s access or integration with the Service(s).

 15.4 Subject to complying with clause 15.5, the Connecting Party may terminate this Connection Agreement and its access or integration with the Service(s):

-(a) on written notice to NHS Digital with effect from the date any Change comes into full force and effect in accordance with clause 9; or
+(a) on written notice to NHS England with effect from the date any Change comes into full force and effect in accordance with clause 9; or

-(b) at any time on 30 days written notice to NHS Digital.
+(b) at any time on 30 days written notice to NHS England.

-15.5 The Connecting Party shall comply with any exit or offboarding requirements as NHS Digital may reasonably specify.
+15.5 The Connecting Party shall comply with any exit or offboarding requirements as NHS England may reasonably specify.

 16. Notices